 There’s also this other bike that I’ve been reading about at Bike Hint lately… It’s been dubbed the “Electric Pizza Delivery Bike” by many.

 You guys ever seen the french flick Taxi?
 Remember the intro sequence when homie is on that scooter going absolutely apeshit through the streets of Paris, dragging hard parts, shooting sparks everywhere, and being a general menace to society while delivering pizza?
 Yeah, I think that’s where the nickname comes from, cause it totally looks like that.
+Traveling as a handicapped individual or “accessible travel” is on the rise as well.

 Photo credit: Michael Hill at Pikes Peak